 II.
 Florida Bar Policy

-The Rules Regulating The Florida Bar authorize the Board of Governors to establish, maintain and supervise “a program for providing information and advice to the courts and all other branches of government concerning current law and proposed or contemplated changes in the law."
-R. Regulating Fla.
-Bar 2-3.2(d)(4).
+The Rules Regulating The Florida Bar authorize the Board of Governors to establish, maintain and supervise “a program for providing information and advice to the courts and all other branches of government concerning current law and proposed or contemplated changes in the law.”
+(RRTFB, 2-3.2(d)(4))

-Bylaws to the Rules Regulating The Florida Bar specify that official legislative positions are effected by vote of the board, the executive committee, or singular act of the president.
-R. Regulating Fla.
-Bar 2-9.3(a).
-Standing Policies of the Board of Governors (the 900 Series) provide greater detail on this process and other procedural aspects of legislative and political activities of the Bar.
+Bylaws to the Rules Regulating The Florida Bar specify that official legislative positions are effected by vote of the board, by the executive committee or by the singular act of the president.
+(RRTFB 2-9.3(a)) Standing Policies of the Board of Governors (the 900 Series) provide greater detail on this process and other procedural aspects of legislative and political activities of the Bar.

-Proposed legislative action by The Florida Bar is usually first considered by the legislation committee, a nine-member group chaired by an incumbent board member and composed of at least five persons who were board members at the time of their appointment.
-The committee generally advises the leadership on all legislative or political matters affecting the Bar, its committees, and its sections.
+Proposed legislative action by The Florida Bar is usually first considered by the Legislation Committee, a nine-member group chaired by an incumbent board member and composed of at least five people who were board members at the time of their appointment.
+The committee generally advises the leadership on all legislative or political matters affecting the Bar, its committees and its sections.

-The Florida Bar may only advocate legislative or political positions that are true to its chartered purposes “to improve the administration of justice" and "to advance the science of jurisprudence."
-R. Regulating Fla.
-Bar 1-2.
-Case law has further refined those general terms and has more specifically shaped the scope of the Bar’s legislative authority.
+The Florida Bar may advocate only legislative or political positions that are true to its chartered purposes “to improve the administration of justice, and to advance the science of jurisprudence.”
+(RRTFB 1-2) Case law has further refined those general terms and has more specifically shaped the scope of the Bar’s legislative authority.

-The role of the Executive Committee in such matters is defined by board policy that acknowledges certain political issues may arise quickly, and can require action between meetings of the board of governors.
-A majority of the executive committee members acting on a matter must initially confirm that the requested action could not reasonably have been submitted to the board, or that there has been a significant material change in circumstances since the board’s last meeting, to necessitate executive committee action on behalf of the Bar.
+The role of the Executive Committee in such matters is defined by board policy acknowledging that certain political issues can arise quickly and can require action between meetings of the Board of Governors.
+A majority of the Executive Committee members acting on a matter must initially confirm that the requested action could not reasonably have been submitted to the board, or that there has been a significant material change in circumstances since the board’s last meeting, to necessitate Executive Committee action on behalf of the Bar.

-The Bar may prohibit a section from advocating a particular legislative or political position only if any of the following criteria are not met: (1) the issue is within a section’s subject matter jurisdiction as reflected in its bylaws; (2) the issue is either beyond the scope of The Florida Bar to advocate, or is within the Bar’s scope but not inconsistent with any existing Bar position; or (3) the issue does not present the potential of deep philosophical or emotional division among a substantial segment of the Bar’s membership.
+The Bar may prohibit a section from advocating a particular legislative or political position only if at least one of the following criteria is met: (1) The issue is not within a section’s subject matter jurisdiction as reflected in its bylaws; (2) the issue is either beyond the scope of The Florida Bar to advocate, or is within the Bar’s scope but is inconsistent with an existing Bar position; or (3) the issue presents the potential of deep philosophical or emotional division among a substantial segment of the Bar’s membership.

 Legislative positions advocated in the name of The Florida Bar and underwritten by mandatory dues are distinct from those advanced and supported by volunteer section funds.
 Any presentation of a Bar section’s position to governmental officials or others is required by Florida Bar policy to be clearly identified as a section position – and not a matter advocated by The Florida Bar – unless the board votes to make the issue a Bar position as well.